 It's no secret that the National Guard played a large role in the war on terror.
-Guard and Reserve units made up about 45% of the total force sent to Iraq and Afghanistan, and received about 18.4% of the casualties.
+Guard and Reserve units made up about 45 percent of the total force sent to Iraq and Afghanistan, and received about 18.4 percent of the casualties.
 With hundreds of thousands of men and women having served, the National Guard has more than earned a place of remembrance for its part in the 14 year war.
 In celebration of the National Guard's birthday, here are several stories, a very small sample, of courage, duty, and sacrifice.

 The Battle of Bismarck